adelsakkir/Constrained_Shortest_Path/README.md

 # Maersk technical assessment - Adel Sakkir 2024

 This is a short summary of the solutions for the problems provided in the task, instructions to run files and results of obtained.
+The problem is solved through the implementation of the following scripts -
+1. tools.py
+2. graph_classes.py
+3. agents.py
+4. environments.py
+5. custom_data_structures.py

+The main files to be run for the three sections are -
+1. "main_sp_part1.py"
+2. "main_csp_part2.py"
+3. "main_rl_part3.py"

 1. **Shortest-Path** - "main_sp_part1.py"
 ![image](https://github.com/adelsakkir/maersk_task_adel_sakkir/assets/63802234/4f2656e6-d38d-4b58-af17-49229e998a88)